ExecutiveDirector, Business Unit Controller

 5. Curriculum and Instruction (less than 5%)

-Coordinate hiring and evaluation of administrative staff.
+Hire and evaluate administrative staff.

 Oversee contractual matters and faculty-related decisions.